visol/ext-powermail/Documentation/ForAdministrators/GoodToKnow/Index.rst

 						wrap = &text=|
 					}
 				}

-				# activate debug mode - shows all configuration from curl settings
+				# activate debug - log all configuration from curl settings to devlog (use extension devlog to view this values)
 				debug = 0
 			}
 		}